Slanderer's List

 Is it so far fetched to think that, for example, a power user with hundreds of thousands of followers would put together a list called “Brands that Suck” or that a list called “Suspected Terrorist Sympathizers”?
 Aside from the personal affronts possible, what does this new feature mean for your brand?
 Hopefully Twitter users will only use their new-found power for good, but anyone who’s been on the intertubez for more than 10 minutes knows there will be some who will use it for “evil.”

-In the mean time, I’m off to finish my list of zipperheads…
+In the meantime, I’m off to finish my list of zipperheads…